hserranome/github-search-user/README.md

 ## Running locally
 1. Clone the repository
-2. Run 'npm install' inside the folder and wait for the installation to finish
+2. Run "npm install" inside the folder and wait for the installation to finish
 3. Running "npm run start" will start the app at port 3000

 ## Rate limits
 The Github API has a 30 requests per minute rate limit.
-This can be upgraded to 5000 requests per minute by using an authentication.
+This can be upgraded to 5000 requests per minute by using an authentication token.
 This can be done by assigning the enviroment variable "REACT_APP_GIT_TOKEN".
 To do so locally, add a ".env" file at the root with the token like so:

 ```
 REACT_APP_GIT_TOKEN=YOURTOKENHERE